griptape-ai/griptape/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-A code sample that can reproduce the bug.
+A minimal, reproducible code example.

 **Expected behavior**
 A clear and concise description of what you expected to happen.